ococrook/bandle/README.md

 ## Installation troubleshooting

-Please make sure you are running the latest version of R. Non-standard library dependencies may be missing on certain operating systems, for example, on Linux and Mac OS, libxml2-dev, zlib1g-dev, libnetcdf-dev etc. may not be installed as standard and are required to install `bandle` and dependent packages.
-Users may need to install these if not present on their OS.
-For example, if using Linux/Ubuntu, `sudo apt install libxml2-dev`, or directly from binary e.g.
-`sudo apt install r-cran-xml2`.
+Please make sure you are running the latest version of R. Non-standard library dependencies may be missing on some operating systems, for example, using Linux/Ubuntu in a Docker container may requrie the installation of libxml2-dev, zlib1g-dev, libnetcdf-dev and other libraries.
+These are required to install `bandle` and dependent R packages.
+These can be installed, for example if using Linux/Ubuntu using `sudo apt install libxml2-dev` or directly from binary e.g. `sudo apt install r-cran-xml2`.

 # Basic ideas and concepts